-Dry precipitators are installed in industries with widely varying conditions of gas temperature and pressure, such as electric utility power boilers, cement kilns, and metallurgical furnaces.
+Dry precipitators are installed in industries with widely varying condition of gas temperature and pressure, such as electric utility power boilers, cement kilns, and metallurgical furnaces.
 In the electric utility industry, precipitators are classified as cold or hot, depending on the location of the ESP relative to the air preheater.

-The cold-side ESP, located downstream of the air preheater, operates in the range of 100° to 200°C (200° to 400°F).
-The greatest disadvantage of a cold-side ESP is that its efficiency varies with fuel composition and boiler firing conditions, whereas the efficiency of a hot-side ESP is independent of these factors.
+The cold-side ESP, located downstream of the air preheater, operated in the range of 100° to 200°C (200° to 400°F).
+The greatest disadvantage of a cold-side ESP is that its efficiency varies with fuel composition and boiler firing conditions, whereas the efficiency of a hot-side ESP is less dependent of these factors.

 Hot-side ESP's are located upstream of the boiler air preheater.
-The operating range is generally between 300° and 450°C (600° to 800°F).
-At this temperature, the high resistivity of the low-sulfur coal ash is significantly lessened and its collectibility is greatly increased.
+The operating temperature range is generally between 300° and 450°C (600° to 800°F).
+At this temperature, the resistivity of fly ash is significantly lessened and, for certain coal types, collectibility can be greatly increased.
 Also, because of the ESP location, the heat transfer surfaces of the air preheater are less likely to be fouled by fly ash.
 There are corresponding reductions in the need for soot blowing of the air preheater and in hopper plugging.
 One drawback of locating the ESP upstream of the air preheaters is that the soot blown from the air preheater cannot be captured; this may result in occasional increased emissions.

-The typical hot-side precipitator operates at lower voltage than a cold-side unit.
+The typical hot-side precipitator operates at lower voltages than a cold-side unit.
 If designed correctly, it operates at much higher current densities and is characterized by a relatively high-power density and by stable, current-limited operation.